spenteco/faster_tcp_text_reuse/README.md

 ## Next steps

 1. Desk check *Englands Parnassus*, which seems like a good test case.
-Are the results correct>
+Are the results correct?

+2. Enhance the output reports.

+3. Let it run over the week of Thanksgiving.
+How many can we get done?

+4. Figure out what to do about the highly reused texts (e.g., Bibles) which won't run through these processes.